 Another Sligo Castle to see is the Ballymote Castle, located 25km south of Sligo Town, is a rectangular keepless castle built originally in the early 14th century.
 It is the last of the Norman castles in Connacht and is now under the management of the Office of Public Works.
 The castle is located in a park and close by there is an abbey to visit and a miniature railway.

 Some of the best things to see in Sligo are waterfalls.
-Sligo has two waterfalls which are among the best Irish waterfalls to visit.
+Sligo has one waterfall which is among the best Irish waterfalls to visit, located on the border with Leitrim which contains another amazing waterfall within a few miles of the Sligo border.
 And one of them is one of the best things to do with kids in Sligo.

 The first to mention is the Devil’s Chimney waterfall, which is located on the Sligo-Leitrim border.
 This is Ireland’s tallest waterfall but does not flow continuously throughout the year, only after heavy rainfall.

-However, the other Sligo waterfall to visit flows all year-round and is beautiful.
+However, the other waterfall near County Sligo to visit flows all year-round and is beautiful.
 The Glencar Waterfall, also on the Sligo-Leitrim border, is located near Glencar Lough and is a 15m tall waterfall.
-Located a short walk from the car park through wooded areas, this is a great place in Sligo to visit with kids who will love the picnic and playground areas after seeing the waterfall.
+Located a short walk from the car park through wooded areas, this is a great place near Sligo to visit with kids who will love the picnic and playground areas after seeing the waterfall.

 Lissadell House & Gardens